George Chisolm House

-Constructed about 1810, in the Federal style, for George Chisolm (1772-1835), a factor, the two-and-one-half story George Chisolm House is the first house to have been built upon the landfill project that formed Charleston, South Carolina's Battery.
-The garden to the south of the house was designed by Loutrel Briggs, and later modified by Sheila Wertimer.
-The address is 39 East Bay Street; it formerly was 39 East Battery Street.
+The George Chisolm House is a two-and-one-half-story house located in Charleston, South Carolina.
+It is the first house to have been built upon the landfill project that formed Charleston, South Carolina's Battery.
+The house is believed to have been built in 1810 and was built for trader George Chisolm in the Federal style.
+The garden to the south of the house was designed by Loutrel Briggs and later modified by Sheila Wertimer.
+The address of the George Chisolm House is 39 East Bay Street; its former address was 39 East Battery Street.

 In 1877, the house was bought by Edwin P. Frost.
 Frost served as a vestryman at St. Michael's Episcopal Church where he was responsible for hiring Tiffany & Co. to decorate its chancel.
 At the same time, he had the company decorate the living room of 39 East Battery with gold leaf.
 The decoration was removed in 1970.

-Beginning circa 1975, Lorna Colbert and her son Stephen Colbert occupied the house while she ran the carriage house as a bed and breakfast.
+Beginning circa 1975, Lorna Colbert and her family (including son Stephen Colbert) occupied the house while she ran the carriage house as a bed and breakfast.